damirmedakovic/marketer_interview/README.md

 The solution uses a sliding window to detect known intruders in the radar signal.

-The only third-party package required is pytest and it's dependecies (see requirements.txt)
+The only third-party package required is pytest and its dependecies (see requirements.txt)

 The sliding window is implemented in the "detect_intruder" function and the window has the same dimensions as the known intruder example.
 The window iterates through the whole radar signal in order to scan for intruders.